-- NCs cited by RAs following and assessment of an AO: In the context of an auditing organization replying to nonconformities identified during an RA assessment, the term "implementation" relates to the implementation, and confirmation of the effectiveness of corrections and corrective actions, subsequent to the review and acceptance by the RAs of the AO's correction and corrective action plan. - Please refer to MDSAP AS P0015 AO Nonconformity Process Flowchart.
+- NCs cited by AOs after an MDSAP audit of a manufacturer: In the context of a manufacturer replying to nonconformities identified during an MDSAP audit, the term "implement" relates to the implementation of the actions specified in the manufacturer's correction and corrective action plan. - Please refer to MDSAP AU P0027, sections 2 and 3. - NCs cited by RAs following and assessment of an AO: In the context of an auditing organization replying to nonconformities identified during an RA assessment, the term "implementation" relates to the implementation, and confirmation of the effectiveness of corrections and corrective actions, subsequent to the review and acceptance by the RAs of the AO's correction and corrective action plan. - Please refer to MDSAP AS F0015.1 AO Nonconformity Process Flowchart.

-93. What does the MDSAP certificate represent?
+87. What does the MDSAP certificate represent?